-Rim-to-Rim hike is for the experienced adventurers.
+The Rim-to-Rim Hike is for the experienced adventurers.
 The hike takes you along the North Kaibab Trail down to Bright Angel Trail, adding up to 24 miles of incredible views and memories.
-Hike path runs from the North Kaibab Trailhead (North Rim) to the Bright Angel Trailhead (South Rim).
 It is a rather strenuous adventure, so it's better to join the hike only if you are well-prepared.
-If you are fit enough and have all the necessary gear, it might become the best adventure in a lifetime.
+If you are fit enough and have all the necessary gear, it might become the best adventure in your lifetime.

-North Kaibab Trail takes you through the mesmerizing landscapes full of two billion years of the Earth’s history craved in ancient rocks.
-After hours of knee-pounding walk, you reach the sandy banks of the Colorado River in the heart of Grand Canyon National Park.
+North Kaibab Trail takes you through the mesmerizing landscapes full of two billion years of the Earth’s history carved in ancient rocks.
+After hours of a knee-pounding walk, you reach the sandy banks of the Colorado River in the heart of Grand Canyon National Park.
 Here, dozens of massive rock formations tower above on all sides.
-What a majesty of nature!

 The first rest comes at the bottom of the Grand Canyon, some 2,550 feet above sea level, 5,800 feet lower than the North Rim and 4,600 feet lower than the South Rim.
-Here, you can enjoy some rest and overnight stay at Bright Angel Campground, or at one of the unique lodges in America—Phantom Ranch, where hikers can pre-book a warm meal and a cold drink and rest in a cosy bed afterwards.
-It's just a beginning of the adventure.
+Here, you can enjoy some rest and an overnight stay at Bright Angel Campground, or at one of the unique lodges in America—Phantom Ranch, where hikers can pre-book a warm meal and a cold drink and rest in a cozy bed afterwards.
+This is just the beginning of the adventure.
 Dorm reservation opens a year in advance, so book early.

 All in all, the hike usually takes two days.
-Some people manage to do it in a day, but it might be too challenging.
-Others spend a few nights at the bottom, so they have more time to absorb Rim-to-Rim memories.
+Some people manage to do it in a day, while others spend a few nights at the bottom, so they have more time to absorb Rim-to-Rim memories.
 Hikers say there are sufficient bathrooms and water stops on the way.
 Before starting the hike, stop by the Backcountry Information Center for a trail update.

 The prime time for hiking rim to rim is mid-May to October when all the camping and information facilities are running in full swing (North Rim businesses usually close down for the winter season).
 Also, Highway 67 in North Rim area is closed in winters.
 Late May and September could be the best months as they are not as hot as the summer months, and the chance of monsoon thunderstorms is lower.